 It is understandable that companies in the energy-intensive industry are initially not excellent friends of the CO2 price.
 The provision of process heat and the supply of electricity are largely based on coal and natural gas with their respective CO2 footprints.
-Rejection of CO2 pricing on the part of industry stems primarily from the fact that the climate stabilization measure does not affect all market participants in our globalized world equally, but is limited to European companies.
-However, I think it is exaggerated to put the worry about the de-industrialization of Germany on the introduction of a CO2 price.
+However, the main reason for the rejection of CO2 pricing on the part of industry is that the climate stabilization measure does not affect all market participants in our globalized world equally, but is limited to European companies.
+However, I think it is exaggerated to put the worry about deindustrialization in Germany on the introduction of a CO2 price.
 In the dystopian case, the CO2 price is one of several points that puts heavy industry in Germany to the test at the beginning of the 21st century.

 When assessing the impact of a CO2 price on industry, three aspects should not be neglected.